Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Can Women Take Men’s Vitamins?

-For example, women and men need identical amounts of vitamins B6 and B12 [1].
-So, sharing supplements that contain only these vitamins is perfectly fine.
+That's not to say that men and women don't share some vitamin requirements.
+They actually share identical amounts of vitamins B6 and B12 [1].
+So, sharing supplements containing only these vitamins is perfectly fine.

 “There is a rationale for having sex-specific vitamins.
-The recommended dietary allowances are in fact broken down into male and female, as well as age groups.”
+The recommended dietary allowance are in fact broken down into male and female, as well as age groups.”

 - Jeffrey B. Blumberg, Professor of Nutrition Science & Policy at Tufts University